kuznetsov-radio/gyrosynchrotron/README.md

 Alexey Kuznetsov, July 2021.

 The codes are implemented as executable libraries (DLL or SO) callable from IDL or Python.
-See the files CallingConventions.pdf, AnalyticalDistributions.pdf, and Diagram.pdf for more details and calling conventions, and the folder Examples for the usage examples.
+See the files CallingConventions.pdf, AnalyticalDistributions.pdf, and Diagram.pdf in the "doc" folder for more details and calling conventions, and the folder "examples" for the usage examples.

 Compilation instructions: